j-fu/VoronoiFVM.jl/docs/src/runexamples.md

 Plotting is performed using the GridVisualize.jl package which interfaces PyPlot.jl, Plots.jl, Makie.jl.

-In order to run `ExampleXXX`, peform the following steps:
+In order to run `ExampleXXX`, perform the following steps:

 - Download the example file (e.g. via the source code link at the top)
 - Call Julia with  an Julia environment which contains `VoronoiFVM.jl`, `ExtendableGrids.jl`, `GridVisualize.jl`